How to Get Rid of Moss Between Pavers

 3. Apply Hose to Patio Area

 Apply a sprayer to your garden hose and set it to the direct stream, not the spray setting.
 Next, turn on the water and aim for the area with moss in between your pavers.
-Cover this area as much as possible with direct shots from the hose.
+Cover as much of this area as you can with direct shots from the hose.
 You might have to step back every so often so that the pressure of the spray is not too intense for your paver patio.

 5. Remove Moss With a Push Broom

-The push-broom method is probably one of the simplest ways to eliminate moss between your pavers.
+The push-broom method is probably one of the simplest ways to get rid of moss between your pavers.
 Just brush between each brick with a stiff-bristled push broom until the area looks clean and free of all traces of moss.
 Brush the edges and between each brick to ensure that all parts of the area are free from moss.

 6. Try Using Bleach